fleek-network/lightning/services/cdn/README.md

 ## Standalone Example

-An example server is included that provides a mocked version of a draco node running the cdn service.
+An example server is included that provides a mocked version of a freek node running the cdn service.
 It can be run with:

 ```bash